MrThearMan/savestate/README.md

 - Same, single file on windows and linux (unlike shelve)
 - Key and value integrity can be evaluated with a checksum, which will detect data corruption on key access.
 - Recovery from missing bytes at the end of the file, or small amounts of corrupted data in the middle
-- Both values AND keys put in savestate have to support [pickling](https://docs.python.org/3/library/pickle.html#module-pickle).
+- Both values AND keys put in savestate must support [pickling](https://docs.python.org/3/library/pickle.html#module-pickle).
 Note the [security implications](https://docs.python.org/3/library/pickle.html#module-pickle) of this!
-  - This means that you can use arbitrary objects as keys, if they support pickle (unlike shelve)
+  - This means that you can use arbitrary objects as keys if they support pickle (unlike shelve)
 - All the keys of the savestate are kept in memory, which limits the savestate size (not a problem for most applications)
-- NOT Thread safe, so can't be accessed by multiple processes
+- NOT Thread safe, so cannot be accessed by multiple processes
-- File is append-only, so the more non-read operations you do, the more the filesize is going to balloon
+- File is append-only, so the more non-read operations you do, the more the file size is going to balloon
-  - Howevever, you can *compact* the savestate, usually on *savestate.close()*, which will replace the savestate with a new file with only the current non-deleted data.
+  - However, you can *compact* the savestate, usually on *savestate.close()*, which will replace the savestate with a new file with only the current non-deleted data.
   This will impact performance a little, but not by much

 ### Performance:
 - About 50-60% of the performance of shelve with [gdbm](https://docs.python.org/3/library/dbm.html#module-dbm.gnu) (linux), but >5000% compared to shelve with [dumbdbm](https://docs.python.org/3/library/dbm.html#module-dbm.dumb) (windows) (>20000% for deletes!)
-  - Performance is more favourable with large keys and values when compared to gdbm, but gdbm is still faster on subsequent reads/writes thanks to its caching
+  - Performance is more favorable with large keys and values when compared to gdbm, but gdbm is still faster on subsequent reads/writes thanks to its caching
-- A dbm-mode for about double the speed of reqular mode, but only string-type keys and values
+- A dbm-mode for about double the speed of regular mode, but only string-type keys and values
   - This is about 25-30% of the performance of gdbm on its own.
   - Note: Values will be returned in bytes form!